 Together with hardeners and corrosion products, phosphates form compact, adhering outer layers on metallic surfaces that drastically slow down the corrosion process.
 It does not matter whether it is new or already damaged surfaces.
 The surface courses are built up during operation without the water suffering any loss of quality.

-Even a small dosage of less than 5 ppm of phosphate (as P205) results in the rapid disappearance of brown water and the formation of a corrosion protection layer.
-In order for this layer to form, oxygen is needed to oxidize the iron, generate side-alkalinization and a minimum carbonate hardness in the water of approximately 15 mg / l of calcium carbonate (0.8 °dH).
+Even the dosage of less than 5 ppm phosphate (as P2O5) leads to a rapid disappearance of brown water, as well as to the formation of a corrosion protection layer.
+Precondition for the formation of a protective layer are the presence of oxygen for the oxidation of metallic iron and for the production of wall alkalinity, as well as a minimum carbonate hardness of the water of about 15 mg / l calcium carbonate (0.8 °dH).

-Under these conditions, a phosphate dosing at the pipe walls separates out a mixture of iron and calcium phosphates and carbonates which, unlike normal iron corrosion products, are largely diffusion-tight and thus combat further metal dissolution.
-These protective layers have the advantage of not growing ever thicker and thicker.
-Furthermore, phosphate encourages the formation of the goethite modification of the iron oxide hydrate, whereby the layers are protected against transient corrosion.
+Under these conditions, mixtures of iron and calcium phosphates and carbonates are deposited on the pipe walls during phosphate dosing, which, in contrast to normal iron corrosion products, are largely diffusion-tight and thus suppress further metal dissolution.
+These protective layers have the positive property of not growing into ever thicker layers.
+Furthermore, phosphate promotes the formation of the goethite modification of the iron oxide hydrate, whereby the outer layers are protected against transient corrosion.